Jasperhuting/emico-redmine-restyle/README.md

 2. copy this in the url: chrome://extensions/
 3. click on Load unpacked en search for the folder you placed the extension
 4. Happy developing

+To switch the restyle on/off click on the icon